 Everyone attending office hours will be joining one room, so please mute your microphone when you are not speaking so we are not distracted by the background noise.
 If no one is speaking, please unmute and ask a question.
-If someone is talking, use the "raise your hand" feature so we can get to your question next.
+If you need my attention while someone is talking, please use the chat feature.
 If you need to speak to me individually, let me know so we can move to a breakout room where the other students cannot hear the conversation.